linode/apl-docs/docs/for-devs/get-started/lab-1.md

 ---
 slug: lab-1
 title: Prerequisites for getting started
-sidebar_label: Lab 1
+sidebar_label: Prerequisites
 ---

 Welcome to Otomi!
 If you are a developer and are going to use Otomi, this getting started guide is for you.
 In this first part we are going to make sure everything is ready to get started.

+We assume the platform administrator has:

+1. Created a team (called `demo` in the labs), allowing the team (using the Team self service flags) to:

+- Download docker config

-We assume the platform administrator has onboarded your team and you as a team member have received:
+2. Added you as a team member to the team-role in KeyCloak
+3. Provided you with the following information:

 - The URL to access the Otomi web UI (Otomi Console)
-- The login credentials
+- Your login credentials

-We also assume the platform administrator has activated the following K8s applications:
+4. Has activated the following applications:

 - Harbor
 - ArgoCD